-Rashes are another common problem in children.
+Rashes are another common problem in children, toddlers and infants.
+They can develop because of an allergic reaction, viral infection, fungal infection or a serious medical condition.
 Often they clear up themselves without needing the care of a doctor.
 Simple surface rashes should just be monitored.
 If they don’t get worse and your child isn’t experiencing other symptoms, the rash will likely run its course.

 Other times, the rash is a symptom of some other childhood ailment.
 If your child’s skin is bright red, or feels like it’s burning, you should consider care.
 Also, if the rash creates open sores, then you want to seek medical treatment.